Biohazard Precautions for Handling and Shipping Medical Specimens

 Contaminated PPE Disposal

 To reduce the risk of contamination and keep a safe environment, it is essential to dispose of any contaminated PPE in specially marked biohazard waste containers.
-Following the proper removal protocol for such materials (including hand hygiene afterwards) can help prevent exposure or spread Contagion.
+Following the proper removal protocol for such materials (including hand hygiene afterward) can help prevent exposure or spread of contagion.

 Biological Waste Management